carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 exercises: 5
 questions:
 - "Why genomic data should be assembled?"
-- "What is the difference between reads and contigs"
+- "What is the difference between reads and contigs?"
+- "How can we assemble a metagenome?"
-- "How can we enamble a metagenome"
+- "How can we obtain individual genomes from a metagenome?
 objectives:
 - "Understand what is an assembly"
 - "Use an enviroment in a bioinformatic pipeline"
+- "Generate MAGs from an assembled metagenome"
 keypoints:
 - "Assemblies uses algorithms to group reads into contigs"
 - "Three famous algorithms are Greedy extension, OLC and De Bruijin graphs"
-- "Megahit is a metagenome assembly"
+- "Megahit is a metagenome assembler"
 - "The fastq files from quality control process are the inputs for the assembly software"
 - "A fasta file with contigs is the output of the assembly process"
+- "Binning can be used to obtain individual genomes (MAGs) from metagenomes"
 ---